mobilecoinofficial/grapevine/README.md

 The id bytes are any 16 bytes of your choosing, except all zeroes.
 It is suggested that they can be random.
 An all-zeroes value is not a valid id.

-API
+# API
----

 The broker allows you to perform CRUD operations:

-* Create: You may upload a message.
+* **Create**: You may upload a message.
 The timestamp you specify is ignored, the broker assigns a timestamp.
   You must authenticate with the service by signing a challenge value with the sender key (more on this below).
-* Read: You must authenticate with the service by signing a challenge value with the recipient key (more on this below).
+* **Read**: You must authenticate with the service by signing a challenge value with the recipient key (more on this below).
   You can either request specific IDs that you wish to read, or request the service to give you all ID's associated to you.
-* Update: You must authenticate with the service by signing a challenge value with the sender or recipient key.
+* **Update**: You must authenticate with the service by signing a challenge value with the sender or recipient key.
   You specify a complete message, and if a matching id field is found, that message will be updated, and its timestamp updated.
+You must specify the recipient correctly also.
-* Delete: You must authenticate with the service by signing a challenge value with either the sender OR recipient key.
+* **Delete**: You must authenticate with the service by signing a challenge value with either the sender OR recipient key.
   You can then specify id of the message that you wish to delete from the broker.
+You must also specify the recipient correctly, this is required so that the enclave can obliviously delete it from their mailbox also in one operation indistinguishable from a read.

 To communicate with the broker, you need to use mobilecoin's standard method for creating attested connections to enclaves.